craterXO/nexa-dash/README.md

 These commands are available:
 ```
-npm run start - starts Heliactyl via nodemon
+npm run start - starts NexaDash via nodemon
 npm run build - builds TailwindCSS, required for making changes to the UI
 ```

-## Heliactyl API v2
+## NexaDash API v2

-In v14, we've introduced the next generation of Heliactyl's API.
+In v14, we've introduced the next generation of NexaDash's API.
 You can see the documentation below:

 ### /api/v2/userinfo